City-of-Helsinki/linkedevents/linked-courses-importers.md

   python manage.py geo_import finland --municipalities
   ```

-Imports all municipalities in Finland.
+Imports all municipalities in Finland from https://kartat.kapsi.fi/.

   ```bash
   python manage.py geo_import helsinki --divisions
   ```

-Imports all divisions in Helsinki.
+Imports all divisions in Helsinki from the [Helsinki district division datasets](https://hri.fi/data/dataset/helsingin-piirijako).
 This allows more specific filtering for Helsinki city based on
 `district` names, `sub_district` names, and `neighborhood` names.

 ## kulke

 ### What is it?

-*kulke*, short for *Kulttuurikeskukset*, is an importer which imports *courses* from City of Helsinki cultural center.
+*kulke*, short for *Kulttuurikeskukset*, is an importer which imports *courses* from City of Helsinki cultural centers (https://annantalo.fi, https://vuotalo.fi, https://malmitalo.fi etc.).

-**NOTE**: To get access to data from City of Helsinki cultural center, you need to have access to City of Helsinki internal network.
+**NOTE**: To get access to data from City of Helsinki cultural centers, you need to have access to City of Helsinki internal network.
 Specifics of how to get this access for City of Helsinki developers will be documented here later.

 ### What depends on it?
-If you'd like to have courses organized by City of Helsinki cultural center in your Linked Courses application instance, you need this importer.
+If you'd like to have courses organized by City of Helsinki cultural centers in your Linked Courses application instance, you need this importer.

 ### How to use it?
   ```bash
   python manage.py event_import kulke --courses
   ```

-Imports all courses organized by City of Helsinki cultural center into the database.
+Imports all courses organized by City of Helsinki cultural centers into the database.

 This is scheduled to run `hourly` on the instance as data changes often.